Quick answer

 | People load, tend, or inspect beside the arm | Cobot → What is a collaborative robot (cobot)? |

-| People can leave the station for full unmanned runs | Caged industrial arm |
+| People can leave for fully unmanned runs | Caged industrial arm |

-| “Unmanned on paper, people in every peak shift” | Size for the worst shift, not the ideal one |
+| “Unmanned on paper, people every peak shift” | Size for the worst shift |

 Question two: how hard is takt?

-Industrial arms: when takt sits in the 1–3 s range, three shifts, little room to wait on people, dedicated automation often wins
+Industrial: when takt sits in the 1–3 s range, three shifts, little room to wait on people, dedicated automation often wins

 Question three: how often do SKUs change?